americanexpress/create-using-template/README.md

 * `postGenerationMessage`: If specified, this string will be printed after all other output, you can use it to give final information to the user, such as 'run `npm run start` to get started'
 * `defaultBranchName`: This string will be used as the branch name for the git initialization.
 Defaults to main `main`
 * `initialCommitMessage`: This string will be used as the commit message for the initial git commit.
 Defaults to `feat(generation): initial commit`
+* `storeResponses`: If this is set to `true`, create-using-template will store any responses for your template for future template generations.

 ##### `dynamicFileNames` object<string, string>, optional
 When the generator is ready to write a file to the users project, it will first check this object for a key matching the fileName it is to use.
 If the key is present, it will instead use the value against that key as the file name.